Breeder of third generation Minuet and Minuet Tall cats, the pride of cat lovers, and the kings and queens of the cat world.

 Pattern:

-Short.
-Dense but slightly longer than other shorthairs; standing away from body.
+Short but slightly longer than other shorthair breeds.
+Dense and stands away from the body.
+Not lying flat or tight.

 Texture/ short hair: